iRynek/django-template-minifier/README.md

 django-template-minifier
 ========================

-Django package, providing simple template loader.
+Django application, providing simple template loader.
 It reduces HTML output in templates by stripping out whitespace characters between HTML and django template tags.

 Things to note:
 * It **does not** make any fancy compression, to do that use [GZip Middleware](https://docs.djangoproject.com/en/dev/ref/middleware/#module-django.middleware.gzip).